-We welcome the involvement and views of parents by inviting all nursery parents and carers to join us for Fabulous Friday, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
-To promote and encourage a strong and lasting relationship between parents and the school we also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure you feel more involved and understand how you can support your child's learning.
+We welcome the involvement of parents and carers by inviting you to join us for our weekly open teaching sessions, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
+We also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure you understand how you can support your child's learning.
 Every child also receives a Purley Oaks school planner and is assigned a key worker from the nursery team who provides them with ongoing one to one support, sets realistic targets and listens to them read each week.

 Our nursery currently offers the following sessions: